-The 29-year-old has also won the League Cup and the Europa League but his opportunities became limited and he joined Nottingham Forest last summer.
+The 31-year-old has also won the League Cup and the Europa League but his opportunities became limited and he joined Nottingham Forest last summer.
 Sadly, his spell at the City Ground was unsuccessful and Lingard is currently training with West Ham.

 — Emirates FA Cup (@EmiratesFACup) May 21, 2017

 Keane scored in both legs of the FA Youth Cup final and looked set for a bright future at United before suffering a cruciate ligament injury.

-The striker endured a difficult few years after leaving Old Trafford but has finally found a home at Wigan and scored 26 League One goals to help the club achieve promotion last year.
+The striker endured a difficult few years after leaving Old Trafford but rediscovered his scoring boots at Wigan before moving to Preston this summer.

 “I know what I’m capable of and I still believe I’ve got the attributes to work my way back up,” Keane told the Manchester Evening News in 2019.